General office information

 How does my child buy hot lunch?

 Each student is given a five digit pin number.
-This number will be his or her lunchbox code from now until the end of high school and also serves as the elementary school library checkout code.
+This number will be his or her pin number from now until the end of high school and also serves as the elementary school library book checkout code.
 Deposits into a lunch account can be made on-line through your Infinite Campus portal account (credit card or checking account).
-There is no fee for online deposits.
+There is no fee for online deposits and a reoccurring payment option is available so your child always has lunch money in his or her account.
 Parents may also send cash or check (made payable to Hamilton School District) to school in an envelope labeled with the student’s name and pin number.

 Visiting our school